SourabhKarma/gas_company_task/README.md

 #####################  Project Installations ######################

-# If using virtual env activate it then run the following command
+# If using virtual env activate it,  then run the following command

 	pip3 install -r requirements.txt